Data-Augmented Contact Model for Rigid Body Simulation: Related Work

 In computer animation and robotics, the simplest Coulomb's law and the point contact representation are often used to approximate contact physics for visualizing or evaluating robotic algorithms.
 Existing rigid-body simulators often solve a Linear Complementarity Problem (LCP) by enforcing unilateral constraints and complementarity between relative velocities and contact forces \cite{baraff1989analytical, stewart2000implicit, anitescu2002time}.
-In contrast, Todorov \cite{todorov2014convex} relaxed contact constraints to solve a convex optimization problem at each time step.
-Constraint solving methods can be formulated based on force or impulse.
-The former enforces constraints on acceleration level \cite{baraff1989analytical} while the latter enforces constraints implicitly on velocity level \cite{mirtich1996impulse}.

-Alternatively, data-driven methods have been applied to approximate physics laws, especially when precise physical models are unavailable or computationally intractable.
-Grzeszczuk \etal \cite{grzeszczuk1998neuroanimator} trained neural networks to learn the system transition dynamics for generating animations.
-Hsu and Keyser \cite{hsu2009statistical} replaced the collision handling stage with statistical approximators to accelerate large-scale rigid-body animation.
-More recently, machine learning methods are used to accelerate fluid simulation \cite{jeong2015data, yang2016data, tompson2016accelerating}.
-The focus of these approaches has been on the performance of simulation, while our work aims to utilize the expressiveness of statistical models to increase physical fidelity of contact behaviors.
-Recently, researchers started to investigate the possibility of teaching neural networks physical intuitions from vision perception in an end-to-end fashion \cite{chang2016compositional,byravan2017se3,lerer2016learning}.
-In contrast, our work enhances the expressiveness of the well studied contact models by learning contact behaviors from observed data, while preserving fundamental contact constraints through analytical expressions.
+In contrast, \cite{todorov2014convex} relaxed contact constraints to solve a convex optimization problem at each time step.
+With the emergence of simulation-based controller learning, developing data-driven physics simulators capable of predicting the real world has been actively studied. \cite{chang2016compositional,byravan2017se3,lerer2016learning} trained neural networks to learn physical intuitions from vision perception, \cite{zhou2016convex} built a data-efficient model for the limit surface of an object during planar sliding, \cite{bauza2017probabilistic} built a probabilistic model for planer sliding that takes into account the stochasticity of frictional forces, and \cite{fazeli2017learning} proposed either to train a purely data-driven model, or to use data to learn the optimal parameters of an analytical model for planer impact.
+Our work is instead a data-augmented one, incorporating observed data while preserving fundamental contact constraints analytically.
+Contact detection (not handling) could also be replaced with learnable components via learning contact Jacobian \cite{pfrommer2020contactnets} or differentiable shape parameterization \cite{strecke2021_diffsdfsim}.
+System identification \cite{chebotar2019closing} serves as another approach to improve simulation fidelity without requiring new simulation models, with recent works demonstrating promising results by utilizing gradient-free reinforcement learning \cite{jeong2019modelling, 9561731}, or making simulators differentiable \cite{9560935, 9363565, 10.3389/fnbot.2019.00006, gradsim}.